Mission

 Students attending Youth Career Fest

+Since 2013, the Austin Youth Council has hosted the Youth Career Fest to provide students with a day to explore their career and higher educational interests.
 As one of the largest Career Fests in the city, we have hosted more than 200+ vendors from diverse career fields, with over 3000+ attendees from the greater Austin area.

-The goal for this event is to provide students with an exposure to different career sectors, college opportunities, to equip them with the knowledge, connections and experience, to find their path after graduation.
+The goal of this event is to provide students with exposure to different career sectors, college opportunities, and to equip them with the knowledge, connections and experience to find their path after graduation.
+Students can expect to network with career representatives and hear from keynote speakers representing Austin.

 Equal Opportunity Statement: